flipmcf/CasterPak/Readme.md

  At this time it's recommended compile and use a special version of mp42hls: https://github.com/axiomatic-systems/Bento4/pull/696

- Follow these instrctions to clone the specific branch / Pull Request
+ Follow these instructions to clone the specific branch / Pull Request

     git clone git@github.com:axiomatic-systems/Bento4.git
     cd Bento4
     git fetch origin pull/696/head
     git checkout -b iss693 FETCH_HEAD

- Then complle:
+ Then compile:

     mkdir cmakebuild
     cd cmakebuild/
     cmake -DCMAKE_BUILD_TYPE=Release ..
     make

- And copy the binary mp42hls to your fainal binary install directory
+ And copy the binary mp42hls to your final binary installation directory

     cp mp42hls /usr/bin/mp42hls

-Installation:
+### Installation

 This is totally in development and doesn't have a python setup yet.
 Please contribute.